Kouvola’s own amusement hill

 The frogs are right.
 It’s fun at Tykkimäki.
 There’s more to it than just an amusement park known for Taifun, Starflyer, the Kouvola Wheel and evening concerts.

 Aquapark water park with its pools and water slides has also started to operate in the shade of Tykkimäki.
-Together with Tykkimäki Camping and Käyrälampi Beach, it forms a holiday resort, which attracts sun-worshippers, beach volleyball players, disc golfers and other people who love beach life.
-Tykkimäki Amusement Park and Aquapark are open only in summer but holiday cottages at Camping Site are open all year round.
+Together with Tykkimäki Resort, it forms a holiday resort, which attracts sun-worshippers, beach volleyball players, disc golfers and other people who love beach life.
+Tykkimäki Amusement Park and Aquapark are open only in summer but Tykkimäki Resort`s holiday cottages, restaurant and camping site are open all year round.